Metro, Tram, abra and bus – however you choose to get around Dubai, our essential guide makes it easy.

 Words by Ayush Narayanan

 Did you know that Dubai holds the Guinness World Record for being the longest driverless metro line?
-The city also boasts an extensive bus network, marine transport and Tram.
+The city also boasts an extensive bus network, marine transport and the Tram.
 Here’s how to use them all to get around the emirate.

 Need to know before you travel: